The Consequences of the Charge for the Mass of the Elementary Particles: The charge in the muons

-In [1] we have shown that the masses of the muons and pions without charge can be explained, within 1\% accuracy, by the mass in the oscillation energies and the sum of the rest masses of electron neutrinos and muon neutrinos and their antiparticles in simple cubic lattices.
-Similarly the electron mass can be explained by the sum of the rest masses of electron neutrinos in a cubic lattice plus the mass in the sum of the energy of electric oscillations.
-Familiarity with the essence of our model of the particles will be helpful in the following.
-The oscillation energy of the neutrinos in the neutral cubic lattice of the muons and pions is given by Eqs.(20) and (63) in [1]
+In [1] we have shown that the masses of the muons and pions can be explained, within 1\% accuracy, by the sum of the masses of electron neutrinos and muon neutrinos and their antiparticles in simple cubic lattices, and by the mass in the energy of the oscillations of the neutrinos.
+Similarly the electron mass can be explained by the sum of the masses of electron neutrinos in a cubic lattice plus the mass in the sum of the energy of electric oscillations.
+The oscillation energy of the neutrinos in the neutral cubic lattice of the muons and pions is given by Eqs.(63) and (78) in [1]

-The subscipt n refers to neutral.
-Although the oscillations of a neutrino lattice are neutral, we must retain the $\pm$ superscript of $\mu$ and $\pi$ in Eq.(1)because the neutrino lattices of e.g.\,\,the $\mu^+$ and $\mu^-$ mesons are not the same, but they have the same oscillation energy.
-The number of all neutrinos in the neutrino lattice of the $\pi^\pm$\,mesons without charge, i.e.\,\,of $\pi^\pm_n$, is
+Although the oscillations of a neutrino lattice are neutral, we must retain the $\pm$ superscript of $\mu$ and $\pi$ in Eq.(18) because the neutrino lattices of e.g.\,\,$\mu^+$ and $\mu^-$ are not the same, but they have the same oscillation energy.

-Eq.(17) in [1].
-In Eq.(1) h is Planck's constant, the frequency $\nu_0$ is given by $\nu_0$ = c/2$\pi$\emph{a}, where c is the velocity of light and \emph{a} is the lattice constant, and $\phi$ = 2$\pi$\emph{a}/$\lambda$.
-One half of the energy in $\pi^\pm_n$ is in the sum of the oscillation energies of the N neutrinos of the lattice, the neutrino masses make up the other half of the energy in the rest mass of $\pi^\pm_n$.